 classes, special events and ongoing center activities.
 Select areas and programs are free

 to everyone.
-Recreation passes may be purchased for additional opportunities.
+Recreation Memberships may be purchased for additional opportunities.
 No joining fees or contracts!
-Daily, monthly, 15-punch and annual recreation passes
+Daily, monthly, 15-punch and annual recreation memberships

 click here for rates.

 winter 2015 issue!

 A Recreation Membership allows the use of the fitness area with fitness/exercise equipment,

 indoor jogging/walking track; the open gymnasium hours, basic aerobics, the indoor

 courts, rock climbing wall and scheduled lap swimming all for one low price.
 Monthly, annual and punch memberships with special pricing

 for seniors, families and students are available.
 For membership rates and age requirements, click here.

 Please note that summer public swimming includes an additional fee for all users, including those with a Foothills membership.
 Anyone from the community is welcome to enjoy public swimming by paying the aquatics admission fee.
 All users, whether swimming or supervising do need to pay an aquatics admission fee as everyone on deck is included in the capacity counts.

 Full-size gymnasium (monthly schedule at Service Desk)